The Innovative Learners

 Listen to the Podcast

-Parents of young aspiring athletes!
-You’ll want to listen to this one.
-Join my conversation with Kevin as we demystify the sports scholarship world by touching on topics like: The scarcity of athletic scholarships and what it means for your child.
-How grades affect athletic scholarships Time management, pressure from coaches, and potential conflicts Setting boundaries with coaches, prioritizing studies, and the importance of communication Developing discipline as an athlete and a student Looking for a tutor to help your child in reading or math?
+In this episode, I'll cover the following questions: Key Questions Covered: How do you set realistic goals for your child before pursuing an IEP?
+What should you do while waiting for an IEP to be approved?
+How can you effectively communicate with teachers during the IEP process?
+Why is it important to track your child’s academic progress and behavior?
+How can outside tutoring or support help during the IEP process?
+When is extra time on tests helpful, and when is it not?
+What role do routines and study habits play in your child’s success?
+How can educational apps and tools enhance your child’s learning at home?
+And more!
+Looking for a tutor to help your child in reading or math?
 Check out one of the best tutoring services, based in Chicago, The Innovative Learners. 🥳 We pride ourselves on offering the best tutoring experience powered by our team of the best, most experienced, and passionate teachers.
 Our approach revolves around personalized learning, where we tailor our methods to match each student's individual needs.
 With years of experience and a commitment to excellence, our tutors create a supportive environment conducive to academic growth.
 We understand that every student is unique, which is why we focus on providing personalized attention to ensure effective comprehension and skill development.
 If you're looking for top-tier tutoring that prioritizes your success, click the link below to get connected with The Innovative Learners and our team of best tutors.
-After three months in our program, your child will grow at least three grade levels! ✅ Connect with The Innovative Learners here: https://theinnovativelearners.com/ Request a tutor: https://form.jotform.com/223615282943155 Click this link to schedule an in-person meeting with Gabriell at 6127 S University Ave #1286, Chicago, IL 60637: https://on.sprintful.com/meetgabriellirl Have questions about IEPs?
-Click here to read my article:https://theinnovativelearners.com/parent-tips/how-to-determine-if-an-iep-will-benefit-your-child/ Is your child lacking phonics skills?
+After three months in our program, your child will grow at least three grade levels! ✅ Connect with The Innovative Learners here: https://theinnovativelearners.com/ Request a tutor: https://form.jotform.com/223615282943155 Click this link to schedule an in-person meeting with Gabriell at 6127 S University Ave #1286, Chicago, IL 60637: https://app.usemotion.com/meet/gabriell-gaiter/meetirl Have questions about IEPs?
+Click here to read my article:https://theinnovativelearners.com/parent-tips/how-to-determine-if-an-iep-will-benefit-your-child/ Is your child lacking their phonics skills?
 Click here to read my article about how to improve them: https://theinnovativelearners.com/reading/understanding-phonics/ Need help improving your child's reading habits?
-Click here to read my tips: https://theinnovativelearners.com/uncategorized/6-ways-to-improve-reading-at-home/ Connect with Kevin here: kevin.a.itima@gmail.com https://www.kevinitima.com/ Check out his books here: https://www.kevinitima.com/literary-works/
+Click here to read my tips: https://theinnovativelearners.com/uncategorized/6-ways-to-improve-reading-at-home/

 nice to meet you!